Growth Strategy Framework: How to Structure Growth Cases

 Step 4: Recommend with implementation plan

 Lead with the recommendation, then the rationale: which lever, why it wins, sequence, milestones, resources.
-For synthesis under time pressure, see case interview synthesis.
+For synthesis under time pressure, see case interview synthesis, then practice the close with a case interview synthesis drill.

-What is a real-world example of a growth case?
+What is a worked example of a growth case?

 Prompt: A regional grocery chain with $500M annual revenue wants to double to $1B in 5 years.
-Market grows 2% annually.
+The market grows 2% annually.
 How should they grow?

 Step 1: Size the gap